haydenbleasel/stripe-migrate/README.md

 This is a "mutli-run" CLI tool as it checks for existing matching data and skips it.
 This means you can run it multiple times to ensure everything is migrated.

-## Limitations

-- This tool does not migrate anything not mentioned above.

 ## Notes

 I highly recommend testing this with a Test Mode account first as you can delete all test data and start again.
 Once you're happy with the results, you can run it against your Live Mode account.
+Also, this tool does not migrate anything not mentioned above.